chauhan01/Captcha-text-extraction/README.md

 - captcha_extractor.py: Extract the captch text, save and display the output captcha image.
 - captcha_extractor_model.hdf5: Trained CNN model used for prediction.
 - captcha_labels: Holds the labelbinarizer needed to predict the letters.
+- test_sample_captcha.png: It is a sample captcha image for testing.

 ## Libraries required: